Log in

 Top Review 65

 There are many reformulated classics.
-Many were ruined, thanks to the exaggerated demands of IFRA.
-But when a new fragrance so unmistakably indicates that it should be based on the original from 1949, vintage friends become nervous (see blog about the two new "old" Moustache variants) and sometimes tend to order blind in a hurry.
+Many have been ruined due to the excessive demands of the IFRA.
+However, when a new fragrance unmistakably refers to its original from 1949, vintage enthusiasts get nervous (see blog on the two new "old" Moustache variants) and may even rush into a blind purchase.

-In the meantime, the fragrance is with me and I compare it with the actual original from 1949.
-Can that go well?
+In the meantime, the fragrance is with me, and I am comparing it to an older version (see Moustache Eau de Toilette).
+Can this go well?

-Of course this is not really possible, because Moustache from 1949 was also reworked several times, tamed (the original version is said to have been more animalistic than the variant in the angular matt bottle with the unambiguous dark yellow liquid): there is no real reference.
-In addition, even the last version of Moustache available on the market has usually been on the lid for several years, which means that an ageing process with scent can no longer be ruled out.
-This also seems to be the case with my moustache water from the early 2000s.
-Nevertheless, a comparison with caution and limited validity is possible in my opinion.
+Of course, it cannot go well, because Moustache from 1949 has also been revised multiple times (see Moustache Eau de Cologne as the oldest version), tamed (the original version / the EdC was said to be even more animalistic than the variant in the angular, matte bottle with the unmistakably dark yellow liquid): there is no real reference.
+Additionally, the last available version of Moustache on the market is usually already several years old, so an aging process of the fragrance can no longer be ruled out.
+This seems to be the case with my mustache water from the early 2000s as well.
+Nevertheless, a comparison is, in my opinion, possible with caution and limited significance.

-Outside before I leave the second new version (Roches Moustache EdP: s.d.).
+I will leave out the second new version (Rochas Moustache EdP: see there).

-Moustache Original 1949 (the new one up there) is - and I'll send this ahead - from my point of view well done.
-Like its predecessor, the fragrance is consistently bergamot citrus, powdery (musk), has further discreet floral undertones and also a herbaceous component (in the old one, basil was explicitly mentioned as a herbaceous clay, which was also well imaginable, and lavender, in the new one in 1949 it is only lavender, but this can be due to a shortened presentation of the ingredients).
-In the old Moustache the sweet animal note was conspicuous, which I always put on the honey (missing in this version) and the musk.
-This was avoided with the contemporary moustache, which was certainly a wise decision, because a rogue who had at that time obvious associations with the yellow liquid.
-Moustache was a marking male at that time, nowadays he is masculine, but he wears a hipster mustache.
+Moustache Original 1949 (so the new one up there) is - and I will say this upfront - in my view, well done.
+The fragrance is, like its predecessor, consistently bergamot-citrusy, powdery (musk), has further subtly floral undertones, a hint of patchouli, and also an herbal component (the old version explicitly mentioned basil, which was also quite conceivable, as well as lavender; in the new 1949, it is only lavender, which may be due to a shortened representation of the ingredients).
+What stood out in the old Moustache was the sweetly animalistic note, which I always attributed to the specified honey (missing in this version) and the musk.
+This has been avoided in the contemporary mustache, which was certainly a wise decision, as it would be mischievous to express obvious associations with the yellow liquid back then.
+Moustache was a striking male fragrance at the time; nowadays, it is at least masculine, but it sports a hipster mustache.
 Is that bad?
-No, it isn't, because I now believe that many vintage fragrances, as much as I loved them then (and now), would seem out of place among contemporaries.
-That's what a true lover of old scents says.
+No, it is not, because I now believe that many vintage fragrances, as much as I loved them then (and still do), would seem out of place among contemporaries.
+This is said by a pronounced lover of old fragrances.

-So the yellow snake was pulled a poison fang, but the second one was overlooked (musk powdery citrus and bergamot) and also this mixture may take some getting used to for today's wearers
+So, they have removed a tooth from the yellow snake, but the second one was overlooked (musk-powdery citrus and bergamot), and this mixture may be strikingly unusual for today's wearers.

 40 Comments